Special Cauliflower Mac and Cheese.

 First of all, let’s take a moment to acknowledge the fantastic role that side dishes play.
 I will gladly put it this way: side dishes complete a meal course.
 Here in the United States, people love mac and cheese sides, and today we will happily put a little spin on this trendy side.
 My classic cauliflower mac and cheese is worth every praise.
 This deliciousness will give you the authentic satisfaction of the real thing with fewer calories (obviously).

-Classic cauliflower side.Whether you are intentionally looking for a healthier holiday side dish to host your family and friends, or you want a smart way to add more veggies, this cauliflower mac and cheese comes through.
+Classic Cauliflower Mac and Cheese side dish.Whether you are intentionally looking for a healthier holiday side dish to host your family and friends, or you want a smart way to add more veggies, this cauliflower mac and cheese comes through.
 Click To Tweet

 - Easy to make.